Software Sprawl Is Draining Your Business. Five Steps to Fix It.

 Common issues include:

-• Accounting software is not synced with operations
+• Accounting software is not synced with operations, requiring manual reconciliation

 Step 4: Evaluate Data Flow and Integration